paralogismos/qris/README.md

 Type `qris -home` to see the path to your home directory.

 Place a workspace folder in your home directory.
 This folder should contain any files to be parsed.
 Below, `<directory path>` is the path to a workspace folder which is assumed to be under your home directory.
 Note that this path _must not include the name of your home directory_.
 In other words, `<directory path>` is the path to your workspace folder relative to your home directory.
+Similarly, `<file path>` is the path to an actual file to be parsed, relative to your home directory.

 ### Parsing One File
 To parse one file, type `qris <file path>`.